Taijuan Walker: International career

 Walker played for Mexico in the 2023 World Baseball Classic.
 He started against Great Britain on March 14, giving up only one hit and striking out eight over four innings.

 Scouting report

-He throws a mid-90s four-seam fastball, a curveball, and a changeup.
+Walker throws a mid-90s four-seam fastball, a curveball, and a changeup.
 He has also begun to develop a sinker and cut fastball.
+He also throws a splitter, which became his primary off-speed pitch in 2022.

 Personal life

-Walker's father is black and his mother half-Mexican.
+Walker's father is Black and his mother half-Mexican, half-White.
 Raised by his single mother, Walker helped care for his younger siblings.

 Walker is a fan of the Pokémon and Star Wars franchises.